-The overall purpose of the conference is to strengthen the HE student community engagement, increase effective communication in engaging the HE student voice, and ensuring a student-led approach to supporting contemporary topics affecting student life.
+The overall purpose of the conference is to strengthen the HE student community engagement, increase effective communication in engaging the HE student voice, and ensure a student-led approach to supporting contemporary topics affecting student life.
 In turn, the outcomes from the HE student conference shape future planning that will widen participation further, and will further enhance the HE learner support infrastructure and student experience.

-In 2020, the conference themes of Resilience, Student Voice and Underrepresented Groups were included in response to the HE Student Union President feedback that arose from the wider student body.
+In February 2022, the conference themes of the Student Written Submission (QAA), Wellbeing, Celebrating Equality and the HE Student Charter were included in response to the HE Student Union President feedback that arose from the wider student body.
 Students attended the online conference, listened to a variety of presentations, and took part in interactive activities and breakout rooms for tasks.
-The content gave students the opportunity to understand: more about resilience and wellbeing and how the college can support student mental health; an understanding of the impact of their student voice; the role of the student union; the environmental projects that they can get involved with; an understanding of underrepresented groups and how the college prioritises widening participation and support for those underrepresented groups.
+The content gave students the opportunity to understand: about the upcoming QAA HE Review and the content of the Student Submission as a result of consultation with students during their personal tutorial focus groups; more about the new Wellbeing Strategy, equality and how the college can support student mental health and loneliness projects being undertaken, and to review support for under represented groups, and the HE Student Charter in support of the inclusion of clearer references to safeguarding, well-being and health.